 (For readers in Preschool–3rd Grade)

-In the spirit of March holding 31 days to honor women, read The Pink Hat.
+In the spirit of March holding 31 days to honor women, take one of them to read The Pink Hat.
 It will teach your child about the power of women coming together.